-As an injured cyclist who has been involved in an accident that involves negligence, you may be legally entitled to recover economic damages.
-These damages refer to financial losses incurred by you or that can be calculated in monetary terms based on various circumstances of your case.
-A bike accident lawyer can review your case and help you to recover economic damages such as:
+Injuries you receive while riding a motorcycle may entitle you to recover economic damages.
+These damages refer to financial losses that you can calculate in monetary terms based on the circumstances of your case.
+A bike accident lawyer can review your case and help you to recover the following economic damages.

-When someone is injured, the most distressing consequences are usually not the injuries or bills, but rather the loss of activities, pleasure, and enjoyment humans derive from daily life.
-As a result, emotional and mental anguish can develop and lead to a number of losses that are considered to be non-economic damages, or also referred to as general damages.
-These types of damages are intended to compensate you for any harm that is not financially related.
-Non-economic damages are subjective and difficult to quantify.
+The most distressing consequences of injuries are the loss of pleasure and the enjoyment of daily life.
+As a result, mental anguish can lead to losses considered as non-economic damages.
+Non-economic damages, also known as general damages, compensate for harms that are subjective and difficult to quantify.
 Examples include:

 - Physical pain and suffering